 Often a large percentage of the disease is located under the gum line, so a thorough examination and dental x-ray are often required.
 To carry out an examination, all dental procedures require general anaesthesia to fully access the patient's mouth and carry out any required dental work.

-An estimation of the cost of dental treatment can be difficult to establish before the procedure as disease can be hidden under tartar and below the gum line and not apparent on conscious examination.
+An estimation of the cost of dental treatment can be difficult to establish before the procedure as a disease can be hidden under tartar and below the gum line and not apparent on conscious examination.
 For this reason, we may give wide estimates of cost.

 What is a Comprehensive Oral Health Assessment and Treatment?